ombot-385/competitive-programming/README.md

 # CODEFORCES-PROBLEMSHEET-SOLUTIONS
-This repository contains my solutions to Codeforces problemsheet solutions
+This repository contains my solutions to Codeforces problemsheet solutions.

 ## LANGUAGAE USED
 -C++